HusPhil/The_Gate_R/README.md

 # The Harmonial Principles (2D Top Down Game)
 > **Important Note:** <br> <span style="color:orange;">All the functions concerning the Database Management System (DBMS) is found on the "Data Handling" Package under 'src'</span>
+<span style="color:orange;">All the functions concerning the Database Management System (DBMS) is found on the "Data Handling" Package under 'src'</span>

 ## Overview
 A game designed to encourage players to fulfill Sustainable Development Goals (SDGs) by providing a glimpse of a chaotic future resulting from unfulfilled SDGs.